-If the rain that falls on your place is going into the sewer, it's a waste of precious, pure, clean water!
+If the rain that falls on your place is going into the sewer, it's a waste of precious drinking water.

-It means that the rain water is mixed with dirty water (from your toilet, kitchen sink and washing machine) and it's wasted - going to the sewerage treatment plant.
+The rainwater mixes with dirty water (from your toilet, kitchen sink and washing machine) and goes straight to the sewerage treatment plant.

 During storms, up to 35 times more water enters our sewers.
-This places extra pressure on our mains and pumps, adding large costs to our maintenance bills.
-Sometimes, in heavy rain and flood situations, our pumps can't cope with the volumes - and then we have sewage overflows.
+This places extra pressure on our system and can add large costs to our maintenance bills.
+Sometimes, in heavy rain and flood situations, our system can't cope with the volume and sewage overflows can occur.
 Yuck!

-Although it's illegal to connect storm water to the sewer system, for a number of reasons, it can happen, often accidentally.
-We want to work with you to help you make sure your connection is legal and safe for the environment.
+Although it's illegal to connect stormwater to the sewer system, it can often happen accidentally.
+We want to work with you to help make sure your connection is legal and safe for the environment.

 Fact Sheet: What is sewer inflow?(PDF, 778KB)

 Download our home checklist to make sure the rainwater at your place goes to the stormwater system and not the sewer.

 This is important because:

 - sewage could overflow into other people’s yards, in the street or into our waterways

 - it's illegal!
 Fines can apply to homeowners who are aware of the problem but don’t do anything about it.